 The sum of two numbers is: 11

-Let's create a program to overload multiple binary operators in a class to perform the arithmetic operations.
+Let's develop a software to overload various binary operators within a class in order to execute arithmetic calculations.

 /* use binary operator to perform the arithmetic operations in C++. */